 Dr. Robert M. Capraro and Texas A&M University have been appointed the new editor and chief and academic home, respectively, of the Journal of Urban Mathematics Education (JUME).

-We are in transition to APA7th edition.
-On August 1, 2020 all newly submitted manuscripts should be in APA 7th editiion format.
+We are in transition to APA 7th edition.
+As of August 1, 2020 all newly submitted manuscripts should be in APA 7th editiion format.

 The former editor and chief, Dr. David Stinson, and associate editors, Dr. Alesia Mickle Moldavan and Dr. Susan Cannon, constitute the new advisory board and will be working closely with Dr. Capraro and his editorial team to ensure a smooth and successful transition to Dr. Capraro and his team.
 Their first issue will be Vol. 12, No. 1 Spring/Summer 2020.